wittywit/VR-AR-Experience/Links/README.md

 # Awesome VR
-A curated list of articles, videos, and more on VR for developers/designers.
-Updated every weekend!!!
+A curated list of articles, videos, and more on VR .

 - [Awesome VR](#awesome-vr)
 	- [AR](#ar)